autosome-ru/MEX-ArChIPelago/README.md

 # ArChIPelago <img src='./Archipelago.png' width='55'>
 The repository contains scripts for training, validation and plot generation for — ArChIPelago — the arrangement of multiple position weight matrices with ChIP-Seq and machine learning for prediction of transcription factor binding sites.

+ The respective data for the project is available on ZENODO [doi:10.5281/zenodo.10515307].

 ## Before you start

 Make sure that you have installed: